 Some staff felt that the public's lack of understanding of the pressures and limitations faced by the NHS had led to unrealistic expectations and a decline in basic human respect.
 This in itself created a challenging work environment where staff felt under pressure, dealing with high levels of stress and some feeling unsupported by both the public and higher management.

-A practice manager in primary care was quoted to say "The practice has a high proportion of patients who do not fully understand what 'Primary Care' is and can therefore have unrealistic expectations"
+"The practice has a high proportion of patients who do not fully understand what 'Primary Care' is and can therefore have unrealistic expectations"